aquilesC/aquiles.me/content/Catalytic experience of Biotix.md

 Biotix sells pipettes and tips.
 In [[Catalytic Experiences - Hamid Ghanadan]] they tell the story of the marketing strategy to increase sales and visibility in an overly crowded market.

-In order to use the [[content centric model of marketing]], they studied the context using the [[Four Ps of Marketing]] from the company perspective, the market perspective and the customer perspective.
+In order to use the [[content centric model of marketing]], they studied the context using the [[4 P's of Marketing]] from the company perspective, the market perspective and the customer perspective.

 Although pipetting is user-dependent, they didn't go to the full extreme of calling it an *art* as they did in the [[Catalytic Experience of GE Healthcare Life Sciences]].